-The Sony SRS-XB21 it s fairly good all-around speaker that kind of drops the ball when it comes to battery life.
+The Sony SRS-XB21 is a fairly good all-around speaker that kind of drops the ball when it comes to battery life.
 If you don't find a 6-hour battery life limiting, then this speaker is a worthy use of $70.
 IF you want something that lasts a little longer, the Sony XB10 or UE Roll 2 would both serve you better.

 Impressing in both sound quality and volume but not in battery life, the SRS-XB21 was overall an average performer in our testing.
 Below we discuss its specific attributes, and how they compare to other speakers.